From simple regression to multiple regression with decision trees

-In the previous post on simple Regression Analysis you learned how to use Decision Trees to create a regression model for predicting the number of bikes hired in a bike sharing scheme.
+In the previous post, Getting Started with Regression and Decision Trees, you learned how to use decision trees to create a regression model for predicting the number of bikes hired in a bike sharing scheme.
 You used the average temperature of a day to make the predictions.
 Now you will extend the model by also including humidity as a predictive element and learn how to use Cross-Validation to estimate the error of your model in order to compare the outcome of different decision trees.

 Start by loading the data and training the model just as you did previously, except this time you also need to include the column 'humidity' in the training data:

 import pandas as pd

 max_leaf_nodes=None, min_samples_leaf=1, min_samples_split=2,

 min_weight_fraction_leaf=0.0, presort=False, random_state=None,

 You can compare the rules generated with the ones of the old model by exporting the two trees:

 Comparing this tree with the one from the last post you should notice that the left part of the tree is the same and is still only based on temperature, but the right part now uses humidity.
 This suggests that humidity may be a good predictor in cases of high temperature.
 In particular the model reflects the fact that people still cycle when temperature is high if the humidity is low.
 However, when humidity increases, they cycle less.

 To better understand the meaning of the rules, let’s plot the number of bikes as function of temperature and humidity.
 First, let’s evaluate the regressor on a grid of points where temperature and humidity are combined: